PatrickPT/patrickpt.github.io/content/posts/2023_01_11_latent_diffusion_models/2023_01_11_latent_diffusion_models.md

 They have already received a great deal of attention as a result of OpenAI, Nvidia, and Google's success in training massive models.
 We'll take a deeper look into **Denoising Diffusion Probabilistic Models** (also known as DDPMs, diffusion models, score-based generative models or simply [autoencoders](https://benanne.github.io/2022/01/31/diffusion.html)) as researchers have been able to achieve remarkable results with them for (un)conditional image/audio/video generation.
 Popular examples (at the time of writing) include [GLIDE](https://arxiv.org/abs/2112.10741) and [DALL-E 2](https://openai.com/dall-e-2/) by OpenAI, [Latent Diffusion](https://github.com/CompVis/latent-diffusion) by the University of Heidelberg and [ImageGen](https://imagen.research.google/) by Google Brain.

-The idea of diffusion for generative modeling was introduced in ([Sohl-Dickstein et al., 2015](https://arxiv.org/abs/1503.03585)).
-However, it took until ([Song et al., 2019](https://arxiv.org/abs/1907.05600)) (at Stanford University), and then ([Ho et al., 2020](https://arxiv.org/abs/2006.11239)) (at Google Brain) who independently improved the approach.
-DDPM originally was introduced in a paper by ([Ho et al., 2020](https://arxiv.org/abs/2006.11239)), and further anaylzed in Phil Wang's [implementation](https://github.com/lucidrains/denoising-diffusion-pytorch) - which itself is based on the [original TensorFlow implementation](https://github.com/hojonathanho/diffusion).

-There are [several perspectives](https://twitter.com/sedielem/status/1530894256168222722?s=20&t=mfv4afx1GcNQU5fZklpACw) on diffusion models.
-Here, the discrete-time (latent variable model) perspective is analyzed.

 # Intuition on Latent Diffusion Models